xtuml/bridgepoint/doc-bridgepoint/review-minutes/8417_action_dialect_files.dnt.rvm.md

 x- 10  min   CS   6.5.2    ActionBody may be logically the same as ActionFileManager.
-Consider this. x- 11  min   BM   6.5.1    Add a brief description of the interaction with file_io.pei.sql and stream.pei.sql x- 12  min   KB   6.6      Clarify is component means Persistable Model Component or xtUML Component _- 13  min   BM   6        Consider and record the implications on model compare of these changes x- 14  min   JR   6.9      Couple of grammar issues in this paragraph x- 15  min   BM   7        Add "None"
+Consider this. x- 11  min   BM   6.5.1    Add a brief description of the interaction with file_io.pei.sql and stream.pei.sql x- 12  min   KB   6.6      Clarify is component means Persistable Model Component or xtUML Component x- 13  min   BM   6        Consider and record the implications on model compare of these changes x- 14  min   JR   6.9      Couple of grammar issues in this paragraph x- 15  min   BM   7        Add "None"
 _- 16  min   BM   9        We have OAL test models that exist to have action bodies in every action home.
 We should reuse this model (and extend it if necessary)